Thomas Cook Group Plc and certain of its subsidiaries

 All in Liquidation (the Companies)

-On 23 September 2019, the High Court appointed the Official Receiver as liquidator of the Companies (listed below) on the petition of the Companies’ directors.
+On 23 September 2019, the High Court appointed the Official Receiver as liquidator over a number of entities in the Thomas Cook group on the petition of the Companies’ directors.
 Simultaneously, the Court also appointed Simon Appell, Alastair Beveridge, Daniel Imison, and Ben Browne as Special Managers to support the liquidator.

 The Special Managers were appointed by the High Court to help manage the affairs, business and property of the Companies, in accordance with the powers and duties contained in the order appointing them.
 The Special Managers act as agents of the Companies, without personal liability.

 All statutory information regarding the liquidations is available here.